wendellduos/alura-challenge/README.md

 # alura-challenge

-Added this readme, because we do that... appearently.
+Added this readme, because we do that... apparently.